 When planning midterm exams, consult Hendricks Chapel list of holy days.
 Note that during the observance of certain Jewish holy days, work is traditionally prohibited.
 Jewish holy days begin at sunset of the preceding evening.

 Students with disabilities.
-If you believe that you need accommodations for a disability, please contact the Office of Disability Services (ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 or TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
-ODS is responsible for coordinating disability-related accommodations and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
-Since accommodations may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.
+If you believe that you need academic adjustments (accommodations) for a disability, please contact the Office of Disability Services (ODS), http://disabilityservices.syr.edu, located in Room 309 of 804 University Avenue, or call (315) 443-4498 or TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting academic adjustments.
+ODS is responsible for coordinating disability-related academic adjustments and will issue students with documented Disabilities Accommodation Authorization Letters, as appropriate.
+Since academic adjustments may require early planning and generally are not provided retroactively, please contact ODS as soon as possible.